alexbarton/backup-script/README.md

 `/etc/backup-script.d/` by default (whichever is found first), and can be specified using the `conf_d` variable in the main configuration file.

-The must be one job file for each system to backup (files ending in `*.sh` are skipped, as well as files named `backup-script.conf`).
-Please avoid spaces and other "special" characters!
+There must be one job file per system to backup (files ending in `*.sh` are skipped, as well as files named `backup-script.conf`).
+Please avoid spaces and other "special" characters in its filename!
 The filename is used as hostname for the system by default, but this can be overwritten using the `system` configuration variable.

 Variables in `backup-script.conf` must be prefixed with `default_` to define default values for all jobs.